deciduously/blispr/post.md

 pub type BlisprResult = Result<Box<Lval>>;
 ```

 The majority of evaluation functions are going to return a `Result<Box<Lval>, BlisprError>`, now I can just type `BlisprResult`.
-The few here and there that don't have a success type of `Box<LVal>` can still use this new `Result<T>` alias instead of the more verbose built-in `Result<T, E>`, and the error type will automatically always be this `BlisprError`.
-WHich is what we want!
+The few here and there that don't have a success type of `Box<Lval>` can still use this new `Result<T>` alias instead of the more verbose built-in `Result<T, E>`, and the error type will automatically always be this `BlisprError`.
 In order to be able to use this throughout our entire program, I've provided `impl From<E> for BlisprError` for a few other types of errors that are thrown, like `std::io::Error` and `pest::error::Error` for example:

 ```rust
 impl<T> From<pest::error::Error<T>> for BlisprError